Leading for Value

 Case · Cyber Group

 Then the room started to see what it had been missing.
-The director of sales and the head of operations hit the same realization at once:

 “Some of the things I’m doing are not creating value.
 It’s either busy work, or it’s redundant.
-Or worse — maybe it’s counterproductive.”
+Or worse, maybe it’s counterproductive.”

 Lee Benson